 - Family Fourth Preference (F4): Brothers and sisters of United States citizens, and their spouses and children, provided the U.S. citizens are at least 21 years of age.
 (65,000)

 A U.S. citizen or lawful permanent resident may petition for a relative listed in one of the four family preference categories by filing Form I-130- Petition for Alien Relative and establishing the relationship.
-The filing date of a I-130 petition becomes the applicant’s priority date.
+The filing date of the I-130 petition becomes the applicant’s priority date.
 Even if the I-130 petition is approved, individuals who qualify for a family preference immigrant visa must wait until there is a visa number available before they can apply to become a lawful permanent resident.
 Immigrant visas cannot be issued until an applicant’s priority date is reached.
 In certain heavily oversubscribed categories, there may be a waiting period of several years before a priority date is reached.
 The latest visa priority dates are posted on the U.S. Department of State’s Visa Bulletin.